adc77/adc77/README.md

 Learning Java and Kotlin
 ------------------------

 I'm a CS & Design Undergrad, learning core CS concepts.
-Really interested in Android Development & building some cool real-life applications; learning kotlin.
-My plan is to learn Android Development this year and build + contribute through my learnings.
+Interested in Android Development & building some real-life applications; learning kotlin.
+My plan is to learn Android Development this year and build + contribute for the same.

 * 🌍  I'm based in India, New Delhi
 * ✉️  You can contact me at [amandogra2016@gmail.com](mailto:amandogra2016@gmail.com)